ypid/ypid-ansible-inventory/README.rst

     When the default settings of DebOps_ are not paranoid enough.

-This git repository tracks the public Ansible inventory used by ypid.
+This git repository tracks the public Ansible_ inventory used by ypid.
 The inventory files are structured to allow interested fellows to symlink them into their own Ansible projects.
+This way, you can easily pull updates of this repository.

+Note that using those settings is intended for advanced Ansible_ and DebOps_ users.

 ypid-ansible-inventory is part of ypid-ansible-common_.